Nina Williams is Lecturer in Cultural Geography at UNSW Canberra, a role she has occupied since February 2019.

-Nina obtained a BA in Geography at the University of Manchester in 2011.
-She then moved to the University of Bristol to complete an MSc in Human Geography and a PhD in Human Geography, which she successfully defended in 2017.
-Since completing her PhD, Nina has worked as a Research Associate in Urban Living in the department of Civil Engineering at the University of Bristol and as a Lecturer in Human Geography in the School of Geographical Sciences at the University of Bristol.
+Nina obtained a BA (hons) in Geography at the University of Manchester in 2011; an MSc in Human Geography: Society and Space at the University of Bristol in 2012; and a PhD in Human Geography at the University of Bristol in 2017.
+Before commencing her current role at UNSW Canberra, Nina worked as a Research Associate in Urban Living in the department of Civil Engineering at the University of Bristol and as a Lecturer in Human Geography in the School of Geographical Sciences at the University of Bristol.